 From the accompanying list and classification of the works of Ghazzali, it will be seen that he was a writer on all sides of the theory and practice of his religion.
 He was an authority on canon law and jurisprudence, and a commentator of the Quran.
 He examined the positions of the Scholastic theologians, and found that they depended entirely on the acceptance of their initial dogmatic assumptions.
 The disputes of the Scholastics amongst themselves appeared to have little or no relation with religious life, rather if anything they were a hindrance to true religion.
 And in face of the philosophers the Scholastic theologians were almost helpless.
-But the books which exerted the greatest influence both within and beyond Muslim circles and the books that still retain their possible to suppose that Maimonides was not influenced by them.
-The influence may have been direct, as Maimonides was not only a student in Spain but also physician in the court of Saladin in Alexandria.
-Indirectly the influence may have come through the Jewish poet Yehuda Halevi.

-interest today are the Magasid ul Falasafa (The Aim or Goal of the Philosophers the Tahafat ul Falasafa (the Refutation of the Philosophers) and the Ihya-u-Ulum-id-Din (The Renovation of the Sciences of Religion.)
+But the books which exerted the greatest influence both within and beyond Muslim circles, and the books that still retain their interest today are the Magasid ul Falasafa (The Aim or Goal of the Philosophers the Tahafat ul Falasafa (the Refutation of the Philosophers) and the Ihya-u-Ulum-id-Din (The Renovation of the Sciences of Religion.)
 In the first of these he gives an account of the different philosophical positions which were more or less prevalent.
-In the s 2 and he critically examines those positions.
-In the third he gives a general with a constructive purpose chiefly moral and religious.
+In the second he critically examines those positions.
+In the third he gives a general survey with a constructive purpose chiefly moral and religious.
 It is due to this last work more than all others that Ghazzali has been called "The Regenerator of Religion", "The Proof of Islam".
-The Ihya "expounds theology and ethics from the moderate Sufischool".
+The Ihya "expounds theology and ethics from the moderate Sufi school".
 Though it was committed to the flames, chiefly in Spain, probably by those holding opinions which Ghazzali had bitterly attacked, it soon established its position in the Muslim world, in which it has been widely studied up to today.
 From it the passages translated in this book are taken.
-The following table of contents will show the range of the subjects with which it deals,
+The following table of contents will show the range of the subjects with which it deals.